jDelille/poolhost2.0/README.md

-This project is now on the nbapickem repo
+This project is now in the nbapickem repo